 At RAVE FabriCARE, we believe that excellent packaging can and does enhance and protect garments that have been cleaned and finished to perfection.

-We also believe that upgraded packaging on ordinary cleaning will be quickly seen for what it is – an attempt to pass off bang and hang cleaning or ordinary cleaning as true quality cleaning.
+We also believe that upgraded packaging on ordinary cleaning will be quickly seen for what it is – an attempt to pass off ordinary, bang and hang cleaning as true quality cleaning.

 There’s an old saying in the dry cleaning business that, no matter how you cut it, cafeteria food served on fine china is still just that – cafeteria food.